-Last week, a group of scientists took to Twitter to highlight Black researchers, bird watchers and nature enthusiasts and their right to access nature. #BlackBirdersWeek took place following a viral video that showed bird watcher Christian Cooper threatened with a police call in New York City after asking a women to leash her dog.
-This sparked shared experiences from around the world from researchers and bird watchers who felt unsafe or unwelcome in nature because they were Black.
+Last summer, a group of scientists took to Twitter to highlight Black researchers, bird watchers and nature enthusiasts and their right to access nature. #BlackBirdersWeek took place following a viral video that showed bird watcher Christian Cooper threatened with a police call in New York City after asking a woman to leash her dog.
+This sparked shared experiences from around the world from researchers and bird watchers who felt unsafe or unwelcome in nature because they are Black.

 Corina Newsome, biologist and cofounder of #BlackBirdersWeek, explained that the three main goals of the initiative are to counter the stereotype that Black people don’t like the outdoors; to educate the outdoor-loving community on the unique challenges that Black birders face; and to increase diversity in birding and conservation.

 According to Newsome, "Diversity is important for the robustness of any community trying to do anything.”

 One of the reasons #BlackBirdersWeek is so important, is representation.
 Seeing yourself in the adults who are blazing trails for future generations.
 My son loves nature.
 I look forward to watching that love blossom through the years. #BlackInNature pic.twitter.com/3Nc32rwEYS— Jason Ward (@JasonWardNY) May 31, 2020

 While the majority of these discussions are centred around experiences in the United States, #BlackBirdersWeek is an opportunity to reflect on our own local anti-Black racism in nature.
 Expert birder, Melissa Hafting, who runs the British Columbia Rare Bird Alert, shared that the Vancouver police were called on one of her students while participating in the The Young Birders Program.

 Only two years ago, researcher and hiking enthusiast, Judith Kasiama, took to social media to call out representation in outdoor marketing in Canada.